 Mansard lofts are the most popular type of loft conversion because they offer more headspace and give a sense that you’re living in luxury.

 Mansard lofts have become one of the most common types of loft conversion.
-Mansards usually provide better natural light, larger ceilings with beams, and can create an airy feeling within your home.
+Mansards usually provide more light, larger ceilings with beams, and can create an airy feeling within your home.

 Did you know that Mansard loft conversions were originally designed for royal families?
 It’s true.
 Mansard conversions are a perfect solution for today’s overcrowded cities.

-The cost of a mansard loft conversion in the UK varies between £45,000 – £70,000.
+Mansard loft conversion costs in the UK varies between £45,000 – £70,000.
 A Mansard conversion has a flat roof with an internal back wall with a 72° inward slope.
 Average Mansard loft conversion cost will vary depending on where you live.

 Velux Loft Conversion